 MBG Amply-5 Private Networks Launches, Enhancing 5G for Private Networks

 AUSTIN, TX, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- American Metals Recovery and Recycling, Inc. (“AMRR”) (OTC Pink: AMRR), holding company of AMR Resources, LLC, a leading IT and network lifecycle company, has launched MBG Amply-5 Private Networks, its new solution offering to extend and enhance enterprise networks using cellular extension technologies.
+09, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- American Metals Recovery and Recycling, Inc. ("AMRR") AMRR, holding company of AMR Resources, LLC, a leading IT and network lifecycle company, has launched MBG Amply-5 Private Networks, its new solution offering to extend and enhance enterprise networks using cellular extension technologies.

 A 5G-capable private network solution, MBG Amply-5 extends enterprise systems to the outdoor campus, surrounding area, and even city-wide coverage by utilizing private LTE/5G, Wi-Fi, fiber PON, mmWave, and ethernet across the network system.
 MBG Amply-5 network is a high-speed data network utilizing unlicensed 5G spectrum, to cover broad areas, combined with high-speed fiber, mmWave, and Wi-Fi to cover densely congregated areas, such as stadiums, arenas, and busy commercial locations.
 The Amply-5 network is seamless for the user because it utilizes the mobile device's inherent capabilities to move through the network.